zsparal/api-documentation/source/guides/multicurrency.rst

 response.

 Creating payments, refunds or subscriptions in a different currency than ``EUR`` is only possible via the ``v2`` API.
-Review the :ref:`Payments API reference <v2/payments-create>` for more information.
+Review the :doc:`Payments API reference </reference/v2/payments-api/create-payment>` for more information.

 Payments in non-EUR currencies (created via the ``v2`` API) that are retrieved via the ``v1`` API will show the settlement amount (in ``EUR``) in the ``amount`` field.